tel: +48 888 99 98 98

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical equipment and other advanced devices.
+• Wide application in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets: